mkirsch2/tuition_status/README.md

 ## Exploratory Data Analysis and Preliminary Feature Engineering

-Using Jupyter Notebook, the following dependencies were imported to EDA.ipynb to assist with the cleaning and analysis of the data in
+Using Jupyter Notebook, the following dependencies were imported to EDA.ipynb to assist with the cleaning and analysis of the data:

 <img src="https://github.com/mkirsch2/tuition_status/blob/main/images/dependencies.png"/>

 The combined CSV file (prepped_data.csv) was read in using Pandas and exploratory data analysis was completed -

 - Viewed samples of the data using df.head() and df.tail()
-- Dropped null values using df.dropna()
+- Identified and dropped null values using df.dropna()
 - Identified the data types using df.dtypes()
-- Reviewed descriptive statistics using df.describe()
 - Used Sklearn's LabelEncoder to transform objects into numeric values
 - Created two factors called years_between_education and age_at_grad<sup>1</sup>
 - Used np.timedelta64 to convert the new variables to years
-- Dropped unneeded columns - hs_ged_grad_date, grad_date, date_of_birth, hours_attended, hours_scheduled<sup>2</sup>
+- Dropped unneeded columns - grad_date, hs_ged_grad_date, date_of_birth, hours_attended, hours_scheduled<sup>2</sup>
+- Reviewed descriptive statistics using df.describe()
+- Created a box plot for years_between_education, age_at_grad, and gpa to view outliers
+- Determined that the outliers for gpa were errors in the original data, due to 70 being the minimum GPA for students to graduate
+- Removed the four rows with gpa outliers from the dataframe
+- Reviewed descriptive statistics again using df.describe()
+- Confirmed the total number of rows and columns using df.shape
-- Exported the cleaned data to a new CSV
+- Exported the cleaned data to a new cleaned_data.csv

 <sup>1</sup> years_between_education was engineered from two features that were in the original dataset - hs_ged_grad_date and grad_date - by calculating the difference in years between the two values.
 For this analysis, knowing the timeframe between students completing their secondary education and completing the full-time or part-time programs was desired, but the original data source did not have this information in the necessary format.
 Similarly, age_at_grad was calculated by subtracting the date_of_birth from grad_date to determine how old students were when they completed their programs.